• 0

 Garden Ninja lifting soil to plant a hedge

-The tap the plant out of the pot, tease out the roots and then place this in the planting hole you’ve just dug.
+Then tap the plant out of the pot, tease out the roots and then place this in the planting hole you've just dug.
 Ensure that the level of the plant is the same as it was in the pot.
-Don’t be tempted to plant it deeper or cover the stem as this can cause it to rot.
+Don't be tempted to plant it deeper or cover the stem as this can cause it to rot.

 Garden Ninja planting a Griselinia hedge

-If it’s too deep backfill slightly before placing it in.
+If it's too deep backfill slightly before placing it in.
 Then you need to compact the soil firmly around the plant using your hands.
-Once you have done this you can then use your heel to carefully ‘heel’ in the plant to ensure its stable and well held in the soil.
+Once you have done this you can then use your heel to carefully 'heel' in the plant to ensure it's stable and well held in the soil.
 It also helps remove air pockets.

 Garden Ninja planting a hedge